Market Commentary: Wednesday, April 16/25

 Weekly Hog Margins

-Monitored hog margins improved significantly on higher hog values and a notable reduction in feed costs.
-Canadian farrow-to-finish feed costs fell $2.25/hog while those out of the monitored US region were down $1.90/hog from a week earlier.
+Monitored hog margins weakened on lower hog values, with moderate moves in feed having little effect overall.
+Canadian farrow-to-finish feed costs fell $0.45/hog while those in the monitored US region climbed $0.45/hog from a week earlier.

 US Regional Margins